gs1/GS1_DigitalLink_Resolver_CE/data_gs1_org/README.md

 </table>

 This application saves data entered via a Web interface in an SQL database where it can be stored safely and accurately.
 A process task then checks, every minute, for changes to the data in the database, and uses those changes to build BSON (think: JSON!) documents which are then stored in a MongoDB document database for lightning retrieval by the separate GS1 Resolver application.
+The container built by the Dockerfile for this project can be used away from all the other containers in the repositor.
+You can alter config settings to point to SQL and Mongo servers on cloud providers or on-premise databases rather than just the ones built into this overall repository.

 ![architecture](README_Assets/architecture.png "Architecture")